 You will be notified of your status on the reconnect application website as well as by email.
 If accepted, the State will notify you of additional steps you will need to take advantage of the Reconnect Scholarship.

-Complete the Free Application for Federal Student Aid (FAFSA).
-It is FREE to complete and is required for the Reconnect Scholarship application.
+The Free Application for Federal Student Aid (FAFSA) is FREE to complete and is required for the Reconnect Scholarship application.
 Keep in mind that FAFSA can take approximately 4 to 6 weeks to process so start early.

 - Create your Federal Student Aid ID